-The France-based hosting provider on Thursday disclosed that it had lost some customer data after a ZFS storage box in Luxembourg broke down and had to be replaced using a backup.
-Efforts to restore the data, however, failed, and there were no snapshots available to recover.
+The France-based hosting provider on Thursday disclosed it had lost some customer data after a ZFS storage box in Luxembourg broke down and had to be replaced using a backup.
+Efforts to restore the data, however, failed, and there were no snapshots available to recover from.

 "The storage unit became unavailable, prompting an interruption in service for all PaaS and IaaS services using the disk associated with that unit," the Gandi team said.
 "The data import on the emergency machine was not possible due to a corruption of the meta-data that we are not aware of the cause of."

 The biz went on to say it was conducting a full postmortem of the incident that would yield further details on what exactly went wrong.
 Its techies are still trying to recover the lost data, and thus far have had no luck.